What’s on your VC’s mind?

 The Higher Education Landscape influences decisions our institutions take, and hence the scope and extent of activities we undertake.
 Understanding leadership in the Higher Education landscape and its impact on our institution’s strategies provides us with context for our planning.

-Over the course of the week, you will work together in teams on a case study problem that will allow you to tie together the concepts and principles discussed at the Institute in consideration of a real-world problem that might occur in any of our institutions.
-On Friday, your group will present your case study solution to the faculty and participants as a capstone learning event.
+Over the course of the week, participants will work together in teams on a Case Study problem that will allow them to apply the concepts and principles discussed at the Institute in consideration of a real-world problem that might occur in any of our institutions.
+On Friday, each group will present its case study solution to the faculty and fellow participants as a capstone event that is intended to be both informative and entertaining.